hashicorp/terraform-provider-google/website/docs/r/firestore_field.html.markdown

 * `state` -
   (Output)
-  The state of the TTL configuration.
+  The state of TTL (time-to-live) configuration for documents that have this Field set.

 ## Attributes Reference